 - Occupational exposure to arsenic, asbestos, beryllium, cadmium, chromium, coal smoke, diesel fumes, nickel, silica and/or soot

-Candidates cannot have signs or symptoms of lung cancer to qualify for a lung cancer screen.
+Candidates with signs or symptoms of lung cancer do not qualify for a lung cancer screening.

 Schedule a CT lung cancer screening at any location listed below.
 Cost for self-pay is $99** and is required at time of service.
 Cost can be submitted to Medicare or third-party insurance if criteria is met.